THE BOARD OF OVERSEERS

 Harvard Forward is working to elect 3 recent alumnae to the Board of Overseers, the highest democratically-elected body at the University.
 We believe the Board of Overseers must be more representative of our alumni and the broader Harvard community.

 Last time the Board of Overseers was significantly restructured, immediately following the Civil War and 14 years before Radcliffe College was founded.

 Number of years since the average

 Overseers were Harvard students before Harvard Forward elected three recent alumni in the 2020 election.

 Princeton became the first Ivy League school to incorporate recent alumni into its Board of Trustees.
 Today, many schools have instituted similar programs.

 Five seats on the Board of Overseers are up for election each year.
 All Harvard alumni are eligible to vote, except for Corporation members and University employees.
-In addition to the candidate slate presented by the Harvard Alumni Association, any Harvard degree-holder can run by gathering petition signatures, which is what our candidates did.
-The election normally happens in the spring, but because of COVID-19, the 2020 election is July 1st -August 18th.
+In addition to the candidate slate presented by the Harvard Alumni Association, any Harvard degree-holder can run by gathering petition signatures, which is what Harvard Forward helps facilitate.
+The election takes place from early April to mid-May, with results announced at Commencement.